Using The Procreate Eraser Function Tool in Home Decor Design

 How do I erase around a shape in Procreate?

-: To erase around a shape in Procreate, you can use the Eraser tool and carefully erase the areas outside the shape manually.
+To erase around a shape in Procreate, you can use the Eraser tool and manually erase the areas outside the shape.

 Can I cut out an object in Procreate?

-While Procreate does not have a dedicated “cut out” tool, you can achieve a similar effect by using selection tools to isolate the object and then deleting or erasing the surrounding areas.
+While Procreate does not have a dedicated “cut out” tool, you can achieve a similar effect by using selection tools to isolate the object and then delete or erase the surrounding areas.

 Is there a way to feather or soften the edges of a cut-out shape in Procreate?